-BTEC's Undergraduate Certificate in Biomanufacturing is designed both for NC State students and for persons from outside the University who wish to gain a recognized competence that is listed on an official university transcript.
+BTEC's Undergraduate Certificate in Biomanufacturing is designed both for NC State students and for persons from outside the University who wish to gain a recognized competence.
 NC State students whose schedule does not allow them to complete a minor in in biomanufacturing will find that the certificate supports their major and adds breadth to their education.

 Biomanufacturing refers to the use of cells or other living microorganisms to produce commercially viable products.
 Vaccines, monoclonal antibodies, and proteins for medicinal use are all produced by biomanufacturing.
 Other examples include amino acids, industrial enzymes, biofuels, and biochemicals for consumer and industrial applications.
 Biomanufacturing is an interdisciplinary field incorporating aspects of chemical engineering, biochemistry, and microbiology.
 Students from a wide variety of majors take BTEC courses in order to gain hands-on experience in a simulated-cGMP* environment to prepare them for rapidly growing fields in biomanufacturing.

 The following prerequisite must be completed with a grade of C- or better prior to taking courses for the post-baccalaureate certificate.
 Depending upon an applicant's background and experience, this prerequisite may be waived.

 |Course #||Course Title||Credit Hours|

 A minimum of 12 credit hours is required to earn the undergraduate certificate.
 Review the three categories below to see how hours are allocated.

 - Introductory Seminar Pertaining to Biomanufacturing (1 credit)

 Course # Course Title Credit Hours BEC 220 Introduction to Drug Development and Careers in Biomanufacturing 1

 All students must complete one of the following courses.